Beomi/gptpy/README.md

 [GPTPy] Your code has an error!
 [GPTPy] Error Reason:

-# The user forgot to close the string with a single quote.
+# The user code is missing a closing quotation mark.
 SyntaxError: EOL while scanning string literal

 [GPTPy] Here's fixed code: